A Closer Look at Adhesives in Construction

 Areas Where Adhesives Can Be Found in Construction Applications

-Hot meld and cold glue adhesives in construction can be found in nearly every aspect of residential and commercial projects including:
+Hot melt and cold glue adhesives in construction can be found in nearly every aspect of residential and commercial projects including:

 - Roofing, including shingles